microting/eform-sdk-dotnet/README.md

 ## Changelog

+  - Version 1.6.1.7 *(September 1st 2017)*
+	- Making the settingscheck be more explicit about which setting is missing if any.

   - Version 1.6.1.6 *(August 31st 2017)*
 	- Fixing the startSqlOnly to set core as running.
 	- Changing max lenght of default value for a field.